 It’s worth setting up demo accounts with a few brokers to see which suits you best.

 When it comes to investing, there is a lot to learn.
 However, the reality is that until you get started, you will not understand the mechanics of trading, or the psychology.
 In order to do this, you need to find a safe and regulated place to do so.
-Some platforms even allow you to “demo trade” when you place trades using fake money, so you do not risk anything.
+Some platforms even allow you to ‘demo trade’ when you place trades using fake money so that you do not risk anything.
 Please make sure to take advantage of this potential tool when you do sign up.

 There are a lot of different types of investing strategies, but it is almost universal knowledge that technology stocks are an important part of any portfolio.
 Knowing the difference between the types of technology stocks would be the place to start.
-Understanding the potential risk to reward in any speculative investments will be crucial as well.
+Understanding the potential risk to reward in any speculative investments will also be crucial.
 By going through the checklist above, you can start to understand how to build a tech portfolio.